Browse by Medical Category

 The Schizophrenia Program at the Massachusetts General Hospital offers a comprehensive approach to weight reduction and healthy lifestyle behaviors.
 High rates of serious medical conditions and a shortened life expectancy have long been associated with chronic mental illness, particularly schizophrenia.
 The good news is that recent advances have been associated with better clinical outcomes and a dramatic decline in medication-induced side effects (such as tardive dyskinesia, a movement disorder).
 The bad news, however, is that because of unhealthy lifestyle behaviors, medication side effects, and poor access to medical care, approximately half of individuals diagnosed with a severe mental illness develop a serious medical condition.

-This is a cross-sectional study of non-obese, BMI-matched subjects treated with iloperidone-, risperidone- or olanzapine-for schizophrenia or schizoaffective disorder.
+A Cross-sectional study to compare glucose and lipid metabolism in schizophrenia subjects treated with either Fanapt (iloperidone), Zyprexa (olanzapine), or Risperdal (risperidone)This is a cross-sectional study of non-obese, BMI-matched subjects treated with iloperidone-, risperidone- or olanzapine-for schizophrenia or schizoaffective disorder.
 The purpose of this study is to investigate whether Iloperidone has metabolic side effects in patients with schizophrenia or schizoaffetive disorder, and if so, how they compare to the metabolic side effects of other common antipsychotics, primarily Risperidone and Olanzpine.

 View our most recent publications onPubMed.